hazraChandrima/vimrc/README.md

-# My stupid Vim Configuration
+# My useless Vim Configuration

-This repository contains my personal Vim configuration with plugins and custom mappings to enhance productivity.
-It uses [vim-plug](https://github.com/junegunn/vim-plug) for plugin management.
+I don't know why the f\*ck did I make this, no ones gonna read this... just like my DMs

+Anyways, I'll be switching to NeoVim very soon, just wanted to start with Vim

+I make a repo for every shit that I do...like people post every shit of theirs on LinkedIn

-## some ass Features
+## Some stupid ass features
 - Gruvbox colorscheme with a dark background
 - ALE for asynchronous linting
 - NERDTree for file navigation